ODataOrg/tutorials/get-a-primitive-property.md

-Categories: Basic Requests
+**Categories**: Basic Requests

-Even when fetching a primitive property, an object wrapper is returned rather than returning the raw primitive.
+**Description**: Even when fetching a primitive property, an object wrapper is returned rather than returning the raw primitive.
 This is to protect against a [JSON vulnerability](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/).

-Request
+**Request**

 ```
 GET http://services.odata.org/V4/TripPinService/People('russellwhyte')/FirstName